We are proposing to develop a solar farm and energy storage facility on land to the south of Llyn Alaw, Anglesey, North Wales.

 - Providing a 40-year period in which the intensively farmed land can ‘rest’ while the onsite boundary vegetation is improved and maintained in accordance with a site-specific management plan.

 We believe that the community closest to a solar farm should benefit from it.
 In addition, we believe that the community itself is best placed to say what the community benefit should be.
-If you have an idea for a sustainable community-based scheme or project, then please do let us know by getting in contact with us via the form at the bottom of this page.
+If you have an idea for a sustainable community-based scheme or project, then please do let us know by completing the consultation feedback form.

 Please provide your contact details if you wish to get a response.
 Any information provided will only be used for the purpose of the planning application to the Planning Inspectorate (PINS) for Wales and will not be disclosed with any third parties.
 Your contact details will not be listed within the planning application documentation.